shumarb/designgurus/grokking-data-structures-and-algorithms-for-coding-interviews/README.md

 This folder contains my submissions for the [Grokking Data Structures & Algorithms for Coding Interviews](https://www.designgurus.io/course/grokking-data-structures-for-coding-interviews) course, which I [completed](https://github.com/shumarb/designgurus/blob/main/certificates/sheikh-umar-grokking-data-structures-and-algorithms-for-coding-interviews-certificate.pdf).

-Submissions are organised by the training plan, with some sourced from my [LeetCode](https://github.com/shumarb/leetcode) repository.
+Submissions are organised by the training plan, with most sourced from my [LeetCode](https://github.com/shumarb/leetcode) repository.

 (*Note*: Rank indicates the percentage of submissions that my code outperforms in terms of runtime.)